Local 10 News family mourns loss of Todd Tongen

 "He was our prankster," Weinsier said, adding Tongen was always "the life of our party."

-Weinsier was at his desk working when he stopped to watch the 4 p.m. news story about his colleague.
-Michael Putney, a senior political reporter, worked on the obituary, which had shots of Tongen dressed like Superman, impersonating Elvis and doing interviews while driving the former Local 10 News' Taxi.
+Weinsier was working feet away from Tongen's empty desk.
+He stopped typing to watch the 4 p.m. obituary on Local 10 News.
+Michael Putney, a senior political reporter, worked on a short biography that included shots of Tongen dressed like Superman, impersonating Elvis and doing interviews while driving the former 10 Taxi.
+Weinsier laughed and cried.

 "He was an anchor.
 He was a feature reporter, a hard news reporter," Weinsier said.
 "He was everything, and there’s going to be a huge void in this building, and there is going to be a huge void in South Florida."